AlaskaAirlines/AuroDocsSite/src/content/markdown/auroSupport.md

   <auro-accordion id="generator" chromeless noProfile>
     <span slot="trigger">Q: What is the WC-Generator?</span>
     <div class="lightText">
-      <p>The <auro-hyperlink href="/getting-started/developers/generator/install" relative>Auro WC-Generator</auro-hyperlink> is an easy to use and easy to setup developer experience for starting new web component projects from scratch.
+      <p>The <auro-hyperlink href="/generator/install" relative>Auro WC-Generator</auro-hyperlink> is an easy to use and easy to setup developer experience for starting new web component projects based on the LitElement base class.
 When building HTML custom elements there is a lot of boiler-plate code and support needed for testing and demo setup.
 The Auro team works hard to keep this generator up to date to ensure quality of code and developer experience with each new project.</p>
       <p>For more information on how to start a project from scratch, be sure to take a look at <auro-hyperlink href="/getting-started/developers/generator/getting-started" relative>Getting Started</auro-hyperlink> guide for a step-by-step walk-through.</p>
     </div>
   </auro-accordion>